Adewale1010/all-low_level_programming/0x02-functions_nested_loops/README.md

 101-natural.c: C program that list all the natural numbers below 1024 (excluded) that are multiples of 3 or 5 102-fibonacci.c: C program that prints the first 50 Fibonacci numbers, starting with 1 and 2, separated by a comma followed by a space
-103-fibonacci.c: C program that prints the sum of all even-valued Fibonacci sequence terms not exceeding 4000000
+103-fibonacci.c: C program that prints the sum of all even-valued Fibonacci sequence terms not exceeding 4000000 104-fibonacci.c: C program that prints the first 98 Fibonacci numbers, starting with 1 and 2, separated by a comma followed by a space